-An additional tax law change provided under TCJA introduced new rules for the treatment of certain foreign income, including FDII for tax years beginning after December 31, 2017.
+An additional tax law change provided under TCJA introduced new rules for the treatment of certain foreign income, including foreign derived intangible income (FDII) for tax years beginning after December 31, 2017.
 The Company has evaluated this provision of TCJA and believes that FDII results in a favorable impact on the application of ASC 740.

-In addition to the impact of a full fiscal year with a lower U.S. federal statutory tax rate, the Company recorded a net tax benefit of \$1,651 in fiscal 2019 resulting from the Tax Reform Act.
+In addition to the impact of a full fiscal year with a lower U.S. federal statutory rate, the Company recorded a net tax benefit of \$1,651 in fiscal 2019 resulting from the Act.

-An analysis of the difference between the provision for income taxes and the amount computed by applying the U.S. statutory income tax rate to pretax income follows:
+An analysis of the difference between the provision for income taxes and the amount computed by applying the U.S. statutory income tax rate to pre-tax income follows: